poolparty-team/PP-UnifiedViews-Plugins/uv-l-rdfHttpLoader/doc/About.md

 ### Graph URI

 URI of the target RDF graph on the remote SPARQL endpoint can be specify to describe the destination of the RDF data to be loaded into.
 The default graph is used if no graph URI is specified by the user.
 In the case that input data type is a SPARQL update query, this option is disabled because graph operations should be specified in the update query.

+### Overwrite

+When files are used as input to be loaded to the remote SPARQL endpoint, one can specify if the new data is inserted into the existing target graph directly or after clearing the target graph.
+This operation is defined in SPARQL Graph Store HTTP Protocol by using HTTP operation POST or PUT.
+For SPARQL endpoints not conforming to this protocol strictly, inserting data to a non-existing target graph with overwritten option by HTTP PUT may do nothing.